-To be a global university of educational excellence with transformative societal impact.
+To be a global university of educational and research excellence with transformative societal impact.

-We are committed to achieving the Vision through:
+UTAR is committed to achieving the vision through:

 UTAR is also guided by its Six Educational Pillars which have been incorporated into the University culture since 2008: